 Sous Vide short ribs are fall-off-the-bone tender and unbelievably easy to make.
-Sous vide method is a perfect way to cook tough cuts such as beef ribs to the precise temperature you set, making the meat super tender.
+The sous vide method is a perfect way to cook tough cuts such as beef ribs to the precise temperature you set, making the meat super tender.

-Beef short ribs are tough cuts which need to be braised for hours to tenderize the meat.
-Unlike traditional methods, sous vide short ribs recipe allows you to cook the meat the way you like.
+Beef short ribs are tough cuts that need to be braised for hours to tenderize the meat.
+Unlike traditional methods, this sous vide short rib recipe allows you to cook the meat the way you like.
 You can tailor the texture to your liking by setting them at different temperatures.

 What’s more, sous vide is a no-fuss, no-fail way to cook your beef ribs with the guaranteed success!

 Next, place the bag in the warm water bath to cook.
-I love how the sous vide machine does all the work.
+I love how the sous vide machine does all the work (Anova is my favorite brand).
 The end result is super flavorful and fall-off-the-bone beef short ribs!
 It’s a perfect dinner that you will “wow” your guests!

 A really special thing about this recipe is that sous vide allows you to cook your beef ribs at a wide range of time and temperature combinations.
 The textures will also be different as a result.
 You can follow the chart below:

 |185 °F / 85 °C||12 hours||Tender and flaky|